Images – Copyright Informationfrance and Atout France/Michel Angot

 Aix epitomises the true flavour of Provence, with its boulevards framed by plane trees casting dappled shade on the pavements and terraces of the cafés and brasseries where locals, students and tourists while away the time, sipping pastis and soaking up the ambience and atmosphere for which Aix is known and loved.
 Most famous of the Boulevards, the Cours Mirabeau, is ornamented by its varied fountains, their splashing water, a cooling sound on a scorching summer’s day.

-Hotels in Aix-en-Provence
+Book a Hotel in Aix-en-Provence

 The Market Place